asiimwe65/CCNA/notes/Ethernet layer.md

  the source host sends an IPv4 broadcast packet to all devices on its network.
 The IPv4 destination address is a broadcast address, 192.168.1.255.
 When the IPv4 broadcast packet is encapsulated in the Ethernet frame, the destination MAC address is the broadcast MAC address of FF-FF-FF-FF-FF-FF in hexadecimal (48 ones in binary).

 DHCP for IPv4 is an example of a protocol that uses Ethernet and IPv4 broadcast addresses.

+MULTICAST MAC ADDRESS
+The features of an Ethernet multicast are as follows:

+There is a destination MAC address of 01-00-5E when the encapsulated data is an IPv4 multicast packet and a destination MAC address of 33-33 when the encapsulated data is an IPv6 multicast packet.
+There are other reserved multicast destination MAC addresses for when the encapsulated data is not IP, such as Spanning Tree Protocol (STP) and Link Layer Discovery Protocol (LLDP).
+It is flooded out all Ethernet switch ports except the incoming port, unless the switch is configured for multicast snooping.
+It is not forwarded by a router, unless the router is configured to route multicast packets.

+The range of IPv4 multicast addresses is 224.0.0.0 to 239.255.255.255